OrdoFlammae/cudd/README.md

 In all these cases, the C++ wrapper was compiled with the matching C++ compiler (g++ for gcc and clang++ for clang).
-To compile under MSYS2 (MinGW-w64) one has to pass --build=x86_64-w64-mingw32 to ./configure.
+To compile under MSYS2 (MinGW-w64) one has to pass `--build=x86_64-w64-mingw32` to `./configure`.

 ## Sanity Check

 The directory `nanotrav` contains a simple application based on the CUDD package.
 The `nanotrav` directory contains a man page that describes the options nanotrav supports.
-The files *.blif are sample input files for nanotrav.
-The *.out files are the reference output files.
+The `*.blif` files are sample input files for nanotrav.
+The `*.out` files are the reference output files.

 ## Documentation

-If doxygen is installed, running "make" puts HTML documentation for the CUDD package in directory cudd-3.0.0/cudd/html.
-The recommended starting point is index.html.
-The user's manual in PDF format is built in cudd-3.0.0/doc if pdflatex and makeindex are installed.
+If doxygen is installed, running `make` puts HTML documentation for the CUDD package in `cudd-3.0.0/cudd/html`.
+The recommended starting point is `index.html`.
+The user's manual in PDF format is built in `cudd-3.0.0/doc` if `pdflatex` and `makeindex` are installed.
-Documentation for the dddmp library is in the dddmp/doc subdirectory.
+Documentation for the dddmp library is in the `dddmp/doc` subdirectory.